yujin-xin/yujin-xin/README.md

 - **[IDS/IPS] - (Underdevelopment) Building an IDS/IPS using Snort with custom rules for intrusion detection and prevention
 ---

+⚡ **Fun Fact**
-⚡ **Fun Fact**: I also like developing web applications and IoT systems, a passion I pursued as a sideline in college, which helped me quickly adapt to new technologies despite limited experience.
+* sideline: I also like developing web applications and IoT systems, a passion I pursued as a sideline in college, which helped me quickly adapt to new technologies despite limited experience.
+* Beyond Academics: I like running, I do play instruments, and I like reading psychology and self-help books.
 <!--
 **yujin-xin/yujin-xin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.